Doctor of Nursing Practice (DNP)

 For students who have graduated from an accredited school with a Bachelor's of Science in Nursing degree.
 This program prepares students for a Doctor of Nursing Practice as a Family Nurse Practitioner.
 A Family Nurse Practitioner provides primary care across the life span.
 Accepting applications from Kansas, Nebraska, and Oklahoma.

-MSN to DNP Pathway- Applications are accepted until May 15th.
+MSN to DNP Pathway - Priority deadline is November 1st.
+Applications are accepted until May 1st or until cohort is full.

 For students who have graduated from an accredited school with a Master's of Science in Nursing degree in an Advanced Practice role as a Nurse Practitioner, Nurse Anesthetist, and Nurse Midwife.
 The MSN to DNP Pathway provides advanced education for students who have already obtained a MSN degree with an APRN license.
 Applicants from 46 states are accepted.